temple-acm/site/README.md

 > NOTE: Running Node.js applications in the __production__ environment enables caching, which is disabled by default in all other environments.

 ## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) And made possible by the good people at [linnovate](http://www.linnovate.net/)
+Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/), and made possible by the good people at [linnovate](http://www.linnovate.net/).

 ## License
 (The MIT License)